Richard Rossi: 2016–Present

 In March, 2016, it was reported that Rossi was in pre-production on his film Canaan Land.
 Rebecca Holden played Sister Sara Sunday.

 On September 30, 2017, CBS KCAL-TV channel 9 news reported on Rossi's founding of the support group Families Fighting Fentanyl to combat the fentanyl epidemic, to help addicts, work with law enforcement to hold drug dealers accountable, and support grieving families who lost a loved one to fentanyl.
 Rossi discussed the 2017 death of his youngest brother due to an overdose of heroin laced with fentanyl.

 On January 31, 2018, Rossi and his family, in tandem with Pittsburgh Police, offered a cash reward for information leading to the arrest of the individual(s) who gave his brother the fatal fentanyl dose.

 In May 2019, Rossi and other actors performed monologues based on interviews with homeless people as part of Homeward L.A., an effort to raise money for the Midnight Mission, a Los Angeles skid row shelter.

 Rossi has also co-written a children's book Lucy and the Lake Monster, with retired fourth grade school teacher Kelly Tabor.
 It tells the story of a 9-year-old orphan girl and her grandfather searching for Champ, the legendary sea serpent of Lake Champlain.
 The book became a family film, directed by Rossi, beginning post-production in May, 2023, and finishing post-production and premiering in 2024.
 As of 2025, the film has garnered multiple awards on the film festival circuit.

+On June 20, 2026, Rossi graduated with an MFA degree in Screenwriting from the David Lynch Graduate School of Cinematic Arts.
+Rossi was in the last graduating class to be personally mentored by David Lynch before he passed.